- Working from Home vs. Working at the Office

 Teams that work from home need tools to help them work with teammates that might be in different regions and timezones.
 That calls for easy sharing of data, notifications and clear communications to keep their work flowing uninterrupted.

 Managing remote teams that are distributed throughout the country or world creates challenges that work from home software solves.
 Assignments, priority and directions are easily delivered.
 Workloads can be viewed and balanced, and timesheets are automated.
+Microsoft Project is one of the most commonly used project management software, but it has major drawbacks that make ProjectManager.com a much better alternative to manage teams remotely.

 Benefits of Work from Home Software